aDotInTheVoid/boxcars/docs/report/report.md

   |   |             |
   |   |             first mutable borrow occurs here
   |   first borrow later used by call

-For more information about this error, try `rustc --explain E0499`.
 ```

 This occurs because the compiler inserts calls to the the `deref_mut` method,